Onyx

 How to use Onyx

 - Onyx works slowly, over time.
-To take full advantage of its benefits, wear Onyx daily.
+To take full advantage of its benefits, wear Onyx on your body every day.

 Where to place Onyx?